Income returns to education

 Things you need to know

-For data by year, the estimates refer to the hourly earnings of men from a lower working-class background.
+For data by sex, the estimates shown are the hourly earnings of 27-year-old men and women from a lower working-class background.
+Data from 2014 to 2024 is combined.

 Type of data